 Professor Wout van Bommel has received the LIT 2020 Lifetime Achievement prize for his contribution to Lighting Application Research.
 In a conversation with D5, Professor van Bommel gives us a glimpse of his life and passion for light.

 Could you tell us a little about yourself?
 How did you discover your passion for Lighting Application Research?

-I discovered the passion for lighting by lucky coincidence.
+I discovered my passion for lighting by lucky coincidence.
 I studied physics at the University of Technology in Eindhoven.
-In those days we still had a two-year military service but could delay that until after the university study.
+In those days, we still had a two-year military service but could delay that until after our studies.
 However, this arrangement had the condition that the study delay could be no more than one year.
-I had so many other interests apart from my study that my delay was coming close to a year.
-I then got a message that unless I could guarantee that I would finish my study within one year, I had to break off my study and go into the army first.
+I had so many other interests apart from my studies that my delay was coming close to a year.
+I then got a message that unless I could guarantee that I would finish my studies within one year, I had to break them off and go into the army first.
 I still had to start my Master’s, so I looked for what I thought was an easy Masters subject doable in one year.
 So that’s how I got involved in lighting and why my passion for lighting quickly became an unexpected reality.